Magdalena Abakanowicz: War Games

 One of Abakanowicz's most unusual works is titled War Games, which is a cycle of monumental structures made up of huge trunks of old trees, with their branches and bark removed.
 Partly bandaged with rags and hugged by steel hoops, these sculptures are placed on lattice metal stands.
 Like the name of the cycle implies, these sculptures have a very militaristic feel to them, as they have been compared to artillery vehicles.
 During the 1990s Abakanowicz was also commissioned to design a model of an ecologically-oriented city.
 She also choreographed dance.

 Agora

-Abakanowicz's final round of work includes a project called Agora, which is a permanent installation located at the southern end of Chicago's Grant Park, next to the Roosevelt Road Metra station.
+Abakanowicz's final round of work includes a project called Agora, which is a permanent installation located at the southern end of Chicago's Grant Park, not far from the Roosevelt Road Metra station.
 It consists of 106 cast iron figures, each about nine feet tall.
 All the figures are similar in shape, but different in details.
 The artist and her three assistants created models for each figure by hand, and the casting took place from 2004 to 2006.
 The surface of each figure resembles a tree bark or wrinkled skin.
 The work creates a feeling of crowdedness, hence the name "agora".
-Furthermore, all the bodies end at the torso, giving them an eerie, anonymous look.
+Furthermore, all the bodies are headless and armless giving them an eerie, anonymous look.